-Diffusion - diffusion is one of the basic mechanism in ant-based stigmergy.
-In the context of cognitive stigmergy, an analogous principle can be exploited to improve awareness, according to the simple rule that annotations that concern a specific artifact can be useful also for artifacts which are directly linked to such an artifact according to some kinds of relation which is explicitly established at the domain level.
-For instance, in the case of Wikipedia, annotations which concern a specific page can be useful also for pages that are directly linked to or directly link such a page.
+Diffusion - Diffusion is one of the basic mechanism in ant-based stigmergy.
+In the context of cognitive stigmergy, an analogous principle could be exploited to improve awareness, according to the simple rule that annotations that concern a specific artifact could be useful also for artifacts that are directly linked to such an artifact according to some kind of relation explicitly established at the domain level.
+For instance, in the case of Wikipedia, annotations concerning a specific page could be useful also for pages that are directly linked to or directly link such a page.

-Note-boards can be designed to suitably support diffusion capabilities: annotations intentionally taken by agents about an artifact can be automatically propagated from the related note-board to all the note-boards of the linked artifacts.
-Then, among the information which give a shape to an annotation, it can be included also a diffusion level, indicating if the annotation has been taken directly by an agent or it has been diffused from other artifacts.
-Different kinds of diffusion policies are possible: for instance, the note-boards could support either the diffusion only of direct annotations, or also of diffused annotations, specifying a kind of propagation radius in terms on maximum diffusion level.
+Note-boards could be designed to suitably support diffusion capabilities: annotations intentionally made by agents about an artifact could be automatically propagated from the related note-board to all the note-boards of the linked artifacts.
+Then, among the information that gives shape to an annotation, a diffusion level could also be included, indicating whether the annotation has been made directly by an agent or it has been propagated from other artifacts.
+Different kinds of diffusion policies are possible: for instance, note-boards could support either diffusion of direct annotations only, or propagation of annotations, too, possibly specifying a sort of propagation radius in terms on maximum diffusion level.

-Aggregation - In our framework, aggregation mechanism accounts for automatically transforming a set of annotations - related by some kinds of criterion - into a single annotation, typically containing an explicit information describing the aggregation in the overall (for instance, a quantity).
+- Aggregation In our framework, aggregation mechanism accounts for automatically transforming a set of annotations-related by some criteria-into a single annotation, typically containing an explicit information describing the aggregation in the overall (for instance, a quantity).
 Note-boards have the fundamental role of aggregators of the annotations concerning a specific artifact of the domain level.
-For instance, note-boards can automatically aggregate annotations containing agents' feedback (evaluation) on an artifact or on an annotation taken on the artifact.

-Selection and Ordering - Annotations can have a different relevance according to the different kinds of criteria / dimensions, which can be either subjective or objective.
-Consequently, such annotations can be automatically ordered by artifacts managing them in order to reflect such relevance.
-An example of ordering criteria is freshness, measuring the relevance of an annotation according to its age.
-Another one is pertinency, measuring the relevance of an annotation according to its diffusion level, as defined previously.
-The selection mechanism accounts for keeping and making it available only a limited set of annotations, typically the most relevant one according to the selected criteria / dimensions.
-Some selection is typically combined with ordering.
-For some extent, selection and ordering mechanisms can be considered a generalisation - in the context of cognitive stigmergy - of the evaporation mechanism, as found in ant-based system.
-Also dissipation - a frequent mechanism in stigmergy system - can be considered a specific case of selection, where all the annotations which are not selected according some criteria are forgotten.
+For instance, note-boards could automatically aggregate annotations containing agents' feedback (evaluation) on an artifact or on an annotation made on the artifact. - Selection and Ordering Annotations may have a different relevance according to the different kinds of criteria / dimensions, which can be either subjective or objective.
+Consequently, such annotations could be automatically ordered by artifacts managing them in order to reflect their relevance.
+An example of ordering criteria is freshness, measuring relevance of an annotation according to its age.
+Another one is pertinence, measuring the relevance of a propagated annotation according to its diffusion level, as defined previously.
+A selection mechanism accounts for keeping and making available only a limited set of annotations-typically the most relevant ones according to the selected criteria / dimensions.
+Selection is often combined with ordering.
+To some extent, selection and ordering mechanisms could be considered a generalisation-in the context of cognitive stigmergy-of the evaporation mechanism, as found in ant-based system.
+Also dissipation a frequent mechanism in stigmergy system-could be considered a specific case of selection, where all annotations not selected according some criteria are forgotten.

 Actually diffusion, aggregation, selection and ordering are general kinds of mechanisms which can be considered useful for a wide range of artifacts.
-In the examples we mainly considered note-boards, however it is easy to identify their utility also in diaries, where typically annotations are organized (aggregated) according to working sessions, ordered according to temporal criteria, and possibly also diffused to note-boards, in the case in which they concern specific artifacts.
+In the examples we mainly considered note-boards, however it is easy to identify their utility also in diaries, where annotations are typically organised (aggregated) according to working sessions, ordered according to temporal criteria, and possibly also diffused to note-boards, in case they concern specific artifacts.